diwashrestha/diwashrestha/content/posts/Tourism_Nepal.md

 | 2	| China	| 2017 |	113173 |	2 |	113173 |

-This the final data frame that I got after cleaning.
+This is the final data frame that I got after cleaning.
 Now, it is time to create some visualization/animation.

-I am using the ggplot2 package to create static visualization and gganimate to create beautiful animations.
+I am using the [ggplot2](https://ggplot2.tidyverse.org/) package to create static visualization and [gganimate](https://gganimate.com/index.html) to create beautiful animations.

 ```R
 colors <- c("#a6cee3", "#e31a1c", "#b2df8a", "#33a02c",